VictorChazhoor/Student-performance-ML-Regression/README.md

 # Problem Statement
 This data set consists of the marks secured by the students in Maths, Writing and Reading and background of the students from which they belong.
+We are trying to predict **Writing Score** from **Reading Score**.
 ## Dataset

 The dataset used is the StudentsPerformance.csv(https://www.kaggle.com/spscientist/students-performance-in-exams).